gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

     There are several ways to:

     1. Go to the game's Properties menu in :material-steam:Steam and set them there;
-    2. Create a :material-file-cog:`commandline.txt` in the game folder and edit it;
+    2. Create a :material-file-cog:`commandline.txt` in the game folder and edit it (not possible on Complete Edition);
     3. Create a shortcut for the game and add the options after the path of the shortcut.

     We'll stick with the first two.